camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 -d '["0", "1", "2"]'
 ```

 Here `0`,`1`, and `2` are the brokers that should remain after scaling down.
-Broker `3`, `4` and `5` will be shutdown after scaling down.
+Brokers `3`, `4`, and `5` will be shut down after scaling down.

-Similar to scaling up, the response to this request would contain a changeId, currentTopology, planned changes and expected topology.
+Similar to scaling up, the response to this request would contain a `changeId`, `currentTopology`, planned changes, and expected topology.

-#### 2. Query Zeebe gateway to monitor progress of scaling
+### 2. Query the Zeebe Gateway to monitor progress of scaling

 ```
 curl --request GET 'http://localhost:9600/actuator/cluster'
 ```

-When the scaling has completed, the changeId from the previous response will be marked as completed as shown below.
+When the scaling has completed, the changeId from the previous response will be marked as completed:

 ```
 {